Solomon's knot: Occurrences

 The Solomon's knot often occurs in ancient Roman mosaics, usually represented as two interlaced ovals.

 Sepphoris National Park, Israel, has Solomon's Knots in stone mosaics at the site of an ancient synagogue.

+In Africa, Solomon's knot is found on glass beadwork, textiles, and carvings of the Yoruba people.
+When the knot appears in this culture, it often denotes royal status; thus, it is featured on crowns, tunics, and other ceremonial objects.

 Across the Middle East, historical Islamic sites show Solomon's knot as part of Muslim tradition.
 It appears over the doorway of an early twentieth century CE mosque/madrasa in Cairo.
 Two versions of Solomon's knot are included in the recently excavated Yattir Mosaic in Jordan.
 To the east, it is woven into an antique Central Asian prayer rug.
 To the west, Solomon's knot appeared in Moorish Spain, and it shines in leaded glass windows in a late twentieth century CE mosque in the United States.
 The British Museum, London, England has a fourteenth-century CE Egyptian Qur'an with a Solomon's Knot as its frontispiece.

-University of California at Los Angeles Fowler Museum of Cultural History, USA has a large African collection that includes nineteenth and twentieth century CE Yoruba glass beadwork crowns and masks decorated with Solomon's Knots.
+University of California, Los Angeles Fowler Museum of Cultural History has a large African collection that includes nineteenth and twentieth century CE Yoruba glass beadwork crowns and masks decorated with Solomon's Knots.

-Home of Peace Mausoleum, a Jewish Cemetery, Los Angeles, California, USA has multiple images of Solomon's knot in stone and concrete bas reliefs sculpted 1934 CE.
+Home of Peace Mausoleum, a Jewish Cemetery, Los Angeles, has multiple images of Solomon's knot in stone and concrete bas reliefs sculpted 1934 CE.

-Saint Sophia's Greek Orthodox Cathedral, "Byzantine District" of Los Angeles, California, USA has an olive wood Epitaphios (bier for Christ) with Solomon's knots carved at each corner.
+Saint Sophia's Greek Orthodox Cathedral, "Byzantine District" of Los Angeles has an olive wood Epitaphios (bier for Christ) with Solomon's knots carved at each corner.
 The Epitaphios is used in the Greek Easter services.

-Powell Library University of California at Los Angeles, USA has ceiling beams in the Main Reading Room covered with Solomon's Knots.
+Powell Library University of California, Los Angeles has ceiling beams in the Main Reading Room covered with Solomon's Knots.
 Built in 1926 CE, the reading room also features a central Dome of Wisdom bordered by Solomon's knots.